paxosack/minicrm/README.md

 <ul>
 <li>Check out code base</li>
 <li>Run <code>composer install</code> from root of project</li>
-<li>Copy .env.example to .env (note, default environment assumes mysql running on localhost with a scema name of minicrm and username + password of "root" - you may use sqlite instead if required, see .env.dusk for an example)</li>
+<li>Copy .env.example to .env (note, default environment assumes mysql running on localhost with a schema name of minicrm and username + password of "root" - you may use sqlite instead if required, see .env.dusk for an example)</li>
 <li>Run <code>php artisan migrate:fresh --seed</code> from the root of project to create the default admin user to be able to log in</li>
 <li>Run <code>php artisan serve</code> from root of project to start the simple php servlet</li>
 <li>Visit "127.0.0.1:8000" to use it.</li>